As the second largest city in the UK, Birmingham has no shortage of places to live.

 Aston (B6)

-When most people think of Aston, they think of the football team Aston Villa, which calls the area home.
-First mentioned in the Domesday Book, Aston is one of the oldest areas of Birmingham, and you can sense the history as soon as you step into it.
+First mentioned in the Domesday Book, Aston is one of the oldest areas of Birmingham.
+You can sense the history as soon as you step into it.
 This includes the stunning Aston Hall and Aston University.

-Aston is an area of Birmingham that was severely deprived for a few decades, which has considerably lowered the cost of property here.
 However, thankfully, Aston is going through rejuvenation.
 The crime rate in the area is falling – one of a few areas of Birmingham to do.
-You can expect to pay an average of £156,776 for a property now.

 Newtown (B19)

-Newtown is more part of Aston than its specific area since it was initially built following World War II as an expansion of Aston.
 The official name is ‘Aston New Town’.
 Most of the housing here will be in one of the 11 tower blocks in the area, so you can pick up an affordable flat quickly.
-There are also a few houses scattered around.
-The average property price in Newtown is £143,000.

 Birchfield (B6 & B20)

-Sell Your Birmingham Property Today
+Sell Your Birmingham property today

-If you want to sell house fast in Birmingham to take advantage of the increased demand, We Buy Any Home can help.
 We have no hidden fees and can sell your property as quickly as you like without hassle.
 Get a free cash offer in minutes!